haxsaw/actuator-docs/source/manual/advanced/wisdom-for-models.rst

 This results in 5 new AWSInstance resources with names like 'slave-0'..'slave-4'.
 However, we want to be able to access these from the Roles in our namespace.
-We do that by creating a MultiRole, which behaves like the MultiResource, with one key difference: the host_ref involves a context expression that uses the name of the current component to drive the name of the associated infra resource.
+We do that by creating a MultiRole, which behaves like the MultiResource, with one key difference: the host_ref involves a context expression that uses the name of the current namespace Role component to drive the name of the associated infra resource.
 So if instead of the above for loop, we wrote:

 .. code:: python

     infra = Multi('multi-infra')
     ns = NSMulti('multi-ns')
-    ns.set_infra_model(infra)  # joins each model's nexus
-    for i in range(5):
+    ns.set_infra_model(infra)  # joins each model via a nexus for i in range(5):
         _ = ns.slave_roles[i]